 Unruly Splats are programmable floor buttons that students program using an iPad or Chromebook to build their own active, recess-style games.
 Students code the rules that tell Splats when to light up and make sounds when they are stomped on to create games like whack-a-mole, relay races, and Splat tag.
 Splats combine physical activity with computer science and students can code and play with them in general K-8 classrooms or PE classes.

-Unruly Splats school plans come with extensive support and resources for educators looking to integrate STEM and coding for kids in their classrooms and curriculum.
+Unruly Splats school memberships come with extensive support and resources for educators looking to integrate STEM and coding for kids in their classrooms and curriculum.
 The Splats website also has a number of free lesson plans and activities that are designed to introduce K-8 students to concepts like variables and conditional statements that are integral to learning to code.

 In the Unruly “Memory Challenge” lesson, students can code virtual Splats using the Unruly web application.
 In this coding game, students work in groups to code two random Splats out of a group of six (or a random 2 out of 6 virtual Splats if you are using only the app) to light up for 1 second and then turn back off.
 The students further specify in their program that if the two randomly lit Splats are then correctly remembered and pressed by the “player”, all six Splats will light up green to celebrate.
-This activity teaches students essential coding for kids concepts including variables, functions and conditional statements in a fun, engaging and collaborative way.
+This activity teaches students essential coding for kids concepts including variables, functions, and conditional statements in a fun, engaging, and collaborative way.